CyberSys/hlsl2glsl/README.md

 hlsl2glsl
 =========

-project for converting shaders to
+project for converting shaders to glsl.